IDH2: Clinical significance

 Mutations in the IDH2 gene, along with mutations in the IDH1 gene, are also strongly correlated with the development of glioma, acute myeloid leukemia (AML), chondrosarcoma, intrahepatic cholangiocarcinoma (ICC), and angioimmunoblastic T-cell lymphoma cancers.
 They also cause D-2-hydroxyglutaric aciduria and Ollier and Maffucci syndromes.
 IDH2 mutations may allow prolonged survival of glioma and ICC cancer cells, but not AML cells.
 The reason for this is unknown.
 Missense mutations in the active site of these IDH2 induce a neo-enzymatic reaction wherein NADPH reduces αKG to D-2-hydroxyglutarate, which accumulates and leads to the inhibition of hypoxia-inducible factor 1α (HIF1α) degradation (inhibition of the HIF prolyl-hydroxylase), as well as changes in epigenetics and extracellular matrix homeostasis.
 Such mutations also imply less NADPH production capacity.
 Tumors of various tissue types with IDH1/2 mutations show improved responses to radiation and chemotherapy.

 Inhibitors of the neomorphic activity of mutant IDH1 and IDH2 are currently in Phase I/II clinical trials for both solid and blood tumors.
 As IDH1 and IDH2 represent key enzymes within the tricarboxylic acid (TCA) cycle, mutations have significant impact on intermediary metabolism.
 The loss of some wild-type metabolic activity is an important, potentially deleterious and therapeutically exploitable consequence of oncogenic IDH mutations and requires continued investigation in the future.

 As a drug target

-Drugs that target mutated forms of IDH2 include :
+Drugs that target mutated forms of IDH2 include enasidenib and vorasidenib.